 Sixth Form students play a unique and valuable role, contributing actively to the wider life of the school community.
 We encourage all Sixth Form students to participate in activities that develop personal and social skills, and offer a wide range of extra-curricular opportunities in music, drama, sport and many other areas.
 There is a thriving Community Service programme, opportunities to support the learning of younger students and the chance to lead on a number of activities, including the school’s recycling initiative, ‘Sustain’.

-There are also opportunities, for instance, to take part in debating, public speaking and the Dragon’s Apprentice competition and the Engineering Education Scheme.
-There are numerous trips and visits related to the curriculum, on offer within the UK and abroad, and many students also participate in activities such as the Duke of Edinburgh Award Scheme (Silver and Gold), foreign expeditions (True Adventure to Cambodia and Tanzania), school exchanges (with Eton and Sherborne Schools) and study weeks at Villiers Park.
+There are also opportunities, for instance, to take part in debating, public speaking, the Enterprise Challenge and the Engineering Education Scheme.
+There are numerous trips and visits related to the curriculum on offer within the UK and abroad, and many students also participate in activities such as the Duke of Edinburgh Award Scheme (Silver and Gold.)
+We also offer foreign expeditions (True Adventure to Cambodia and Tanzania), school exchanges (with Eton and Sherborne Schools) and study weeks at Villiers Park.
 The Prefect and House systems offer opportunities for students to test and enhance their leadership, communication and organisational skills, while helping us to run events at the school.

 Students who continue their studies in the Sixth Form or join us from other schools settle in very quickly.
 We believe that this is because of the excellent pastoral care and, where appropriate, mentoring provided by the Sixth Form team, as well as the friendly and welcoming nature of our students.
 In this stimulating and rewarding environment, our students become confident and well-rounded young people prepared for adult life.